TeuxDeux

 Who is TeuxDeux actually for?

 It works well if you like visual overviews.
 You can see at a glance what needs to happen this week.
 Tasks you don’t check off?
-They automatically roll over to tomorrow.
+They automatically roll forward to tomorrow.
 Just like on paper, but without crossing out and rewriting.

 Let’s look at what you get for your money: